Community Events at St. Aidan's

 Oktoberfest

-Each October, members of St. Aidan’s church and St. Aidan’s Day School gather with family, friends, and the surrounding community to celebrate Oktoberfest on our grounds.
+Annually on the first Saturday in October, members of St. Aidan’s Episcopal Church and St. Aidan’s Day School gather with family, friends, and the surrounding community to celebrate Oktoberfest on our grounds.
 Beer, bratwurst and an oom-pah-pah band make for a festive event.
-The Day School sponsors a Kinderfest with games, pumpkin decorating and other crafts, and hayrides that draw dozens of families from surrounding neighborhoods.
+The Day School sponsors a Kinderfest with games, pumpkin decorating and other crafts, bounce houses, a petting zoo and more that draw families from surrounding neighborhoods.

 Christmas Tree Sale

-Our annual Christmas tree sale raises money for the church as it promotes fellowship among our members and Fort Hunt area neighbors.
+The annual Christmas Tree Sale raises money for the church as it promotes fellowship among our members and Fort Hunt area neighbors.
 Leading up to the sale, parishioners gather to craft decorative bows for the evergreen wreaths.
 Trees, wreaths and garlands are delivered the week of Thanksgiving and are set up against a stockade built by parishioners with help from Boy Scout Troop #1509.
 Meanwhile, members kick off the holiday season by decorating the wreaths in their holiday finery.
 Beginning the Friday after Thanksgiving, parishioners rally to sell trees, provide cookies and cocoa to the public and provide meals to the workers.
-Now in its 12th year, the St. Aidan’s Christmas tree sale has become a tradition for many families, many of whom return year after year.
+Now in its 14th year, the St. Aidan’s Christmas tree sale has become a tradition for many families, many of whom return year after year.

 Focus Concerts